 - Economic losses may include current and future lost income due to a short-term or long-term inability to return to work.

-- Non-economic losses may include pain and suffering, physical disabilities, and a short-term or long-term inability to return to activities you enjoyed prior to the event that caused your injuries.
+- Non-economic losses may include pain and suffering, physical disabilities, and a short-term or long-term inability to return to activities you enjoyed prior to getting hurt.

 In some cases, you might also be eligible to receive punitive damages.
 Punitive damages apply only when the person who injured you acted intentionally or knew their negligence could cause harm and did so anyway.

-Your lawyer must prove your injuries resulted from someone else’s action.
-They must then prove pain and suffering and assign a value to your pain and suffering and every other element of your claim for compensation.
+Your lawyer must prove your injuries resulted from someone else’s actions.
+They must then prove pain and suffering, as well as every other element of your claim for compensation.

 File a Claim for Pain and Suffering Right Away

-Every state will have a statute of limitations on filing a claim for any civil lawsuit, including personal injury and pain and suffering claims.
+Every state will have a statute of limitations on filing any civil lawsuit, including personal injury and pain and suffering claims.
 Your lawyer will explain the length of your statute of limitations.

 Filing an insurance claim or personal injury lawsuit takes time.
-With your lawyer’s guidance and direction, you will need to gather evidence like medical records and bills, police or incident reports, and documents that verify your income at the time of the event that caused your injuries.
+With your lawyer’s guidance and direction, you can help gather evidence like medical records and bills, police or incident reports, and documents that verify your income at the time of the event that caused your injuries.

 Your lawyer may also need time to identify and locate any witnesses to the event that caused your injuries.
-Contact a lawyer immediately after ensuring your emergency medical needs receive attention to start building an effective case for compensation as soon as possible.
+Contact a lawyer immediately after ensuring your emergency medical needs receive attention.
+Our firm can start building an effective case for compensation as soon as possible.